vi/trait-enumizer/crates/trait-enumizer/README.md

 * Generation of a proxy that allows obtaining a sequence of enum values using method calls from original trait (if possible) or API similar to original.
 Proxy also helps dealing with "channelizing" return values.
 * Handling return values.
 * Handling async (inherent impl only).
+* I tried to make the crate `no_std`-friendly, but have not tested it.

 The library can be used as a synchronisation mechanism or as a building block to build actors or remote procedure calls.